 Local Laws & Special Circumstances

 CRIMINAL PENALTIES: The Department of State strongly recommends against all travel by U.S. citizens to North Korea.
-The North Korean system punishes even seemingly-minor transgressions severely, and foreigners may not receive due process when they knowningly or unknowingly violating DPRK laws.
-The Department of State has received reports of DPRK authorities arbitrarily detaining U.S. citizens without charges and not allowing them to depart the country.
+The North Korean system punishes even seemingly-minor transgressions severely, and foreigners may not receive due process when they knowingly or unknowingly violating DPRK laws.
+The Department of State has received reports of DPRK authorities detaining U.S. citizens without charges and not allowing them to depart the country.
 Foreign visitors to North Korea may be arrested, detained, or expelled for activities that would not be considered criminal outside North Korea, including involvement in unsanctioned religious and/or political activities (whether those activities took place inside or outside North Korea), unauthorized travel, or unauthorized interaction with the local population.
-Foreign visitors may be arrested, detained, or expelled for the distribution – intentionally or unintentionally – of religious or politically objectionable materials.

 North Korean security personnel may regard as espionage unauthorized or unescorted travel inside North Korea and unauthorized attempts to speak directly with North Korean citizens.
 North Korean authorities may fine or arrest you for exchanging currency with an unauthorized vendor, for taking unauthorized photographs, or for shopping at stores not designated for foreigners.
 It is a criminal act in North Korea to show disrespect to the country's current and former leaders – Kim Jong Un, Kim Jong Il, and Kim Il Sung.
 A near-religious cult surrounds treatment of these individuals, and acts that would be deemed unexceptional elsewhere in the world – e.g., placing in the garbage newspapers bearing their photographs – may be deemed disrespectful.